dspz21/IndiaAICyberGuardAIHackathon/README.md

 Use the script `test_approach_B_C.py` to test Models B and C. Ensure the script is properly refactored and ready for execution.

+## Test Results

+Test predictions are available in Test_pred_Approach_A/B/C.csv files.

 ---

 ## Notes